Nooberieno/jura/README.md

 the jura installation guide you can check the wiki https://github.com/Nooberieno/jura/wiki/Installation

 # support
-all support for jura should requested following the [security policy](https://github.com/Nooberieno/jura/blob/main/SECURITY.md)
+all support for jura should requested by following the [security policy](https://github.com/Nooberieno/jura/blob/main/SECURITY.md)